Astreak/DistributedChatApplication/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to all contributors who have helped in the development of Algochat.
-- Inspired by the need for a scalable and reliable chat microservice application.

 ---

 Feel free to reach out to us with any questions or feedback.
 Happy chatting with Algochat! 🚀